peterjc/thapbi-pict/docs/quick_start.rst

 Also, interpreting the main reports is much easier if you can provide suitably formatted :ref:`metadata <metadata>`.
-Happily, you can quickly re-run the pipeline and it will re-use any already generated intermediate files.
+Happily, you can quickly re-run the pipeline and it will reuse any already generated intermediate files.

 .. image:: images/pipeline-meta.svg
    :alt: Flowchart summarising THAPBI PICT pipeline, from raw paired FASTQ files to reports, using metadata.